samrap/acf-fluent/docs/01-basic-usage.md

 $field = Acf::field('heading');
 ```

-In the above example, we get a new `Samrap\Acf\Fluent\Builder` instance for the `heading` ACF field.
+In the above example, we get a new `Samrap\Acf\Fluent\Builder` instance for an ACF field names `heading`.
 We can call the `get` method on the builder to retrieve the field:

 ```php
 use Samrap\Acf\Acf;